delphidabbler/vied/Build.md

 First you need to get the source code of _Version Information Editor_.
 This is maintained in the **[delphidabbler/vied](https://github.com/delphidabbler/vied)** Git repository on GitHub.

-All releases back to v2.11.2 are available from the [GitHub releases page](https://github.com/delphidabbler/vied/releases).
+Releases back to v2.13.0 are available from the [GitHub releases page](https://github.com/delphidabbler/vied/releases).
 Choose the release you want from those listed and download an archive containing the required source code.

 Alternatively you can fork and clone the repo using Git.
 The `master` branch contains the source code of the latest release while the `develop` branch contains any changes made since the last release.